magnacore/Productivity-Tools/Linux/Formatting-Checklist/ViperMX.md

 sudo apt install texlive-scheme-full???

-setup firewall
+setup firewall - transmission was already open

 delete clipman startup /home/goldust/.config/autostart

 Set last-show-hidden to false ~/.config/xfce4/xfconf/xfce-perchannel-xml/thunar.xml

+zoxide version is too old : Zoxode conda with simlink in user local bin??? - disable from xonshrc

 =====================================================================

 # Copy to Skel

-recopy conda in anaconda as conda init will harcode it again copy conda to
+recopy conda in anaconda as conda init will hardcode it again copy conda to
 /home/$USER/anaconda3/bin/
 After this conda command will not work unless we give full path from python, as used in conda-init bash script.
 When conda init is run it will fix the path and the script will work again

 conda clean --all
-Anaconda
+then copy anaconda3 folder

 Bin
 Software